Labnann/Open-Source-Education/README.md

 - Join the hacktoberfest community on their [Discord](https://discord.gg/hacktoberfest), we may have some discussions there.
 - Follow & discuss the project on [dev.to](https://dev.to/abcsxyz)

-[Github discussions](https://github.com/AbcSxyZ/Open-Source-Education/discussions) is enabled to comment articles.
+[Github discussions](https://github.com/AbcSxyZ/Open-Source-Education/discussions) is enabled to speak about articles, comments, new ideas or suggestion.

 ## Licenses ⚖️